garrandall/popular-music-data/tracks/hit-it-again-3oh-3.md

   start_date: '2011-01-08'
 ---

-I make her say ooh
+I make her say oh
-Ooh
+Oh
-I make her say ooooooooh
+I make her say oh

 I got the dirty old hands of a drummer in a band but I never really hit the sticks I got the sun burned tan of every working man who's spent a minute in a ditch